Haoranli802/DDQNSuperMarioBros/README.md

  To run this project:

- First go the the requirements.txt file and make sure you have pip installed all the required packages.
+ First, go to the requirements.txt file and make sure you have pip installed all the required packages.

- Then, go the train.py and modify the training parameters in the parse_opt function.
+ Then, go to the train.py and modify the training parameters in the parse_opt function.

  Then run the main part, and the result will be stored in the run folder as a new run.